 Facts About Texas Bluebonnets

-- The Texas bluebonnet became the official state flower of the Lone Star State in 1901.
+- The bluebonnet became the official state flower of the Lone Star State in 1901.
 Its scientific name is Lupinus texensis.
 Other names for the Texas bluebonnet are buffalo clover and wolf flower.
 Mexicans refer to this flower as el Conejo.
 These varieties grow in the western, southern, and eastern regions of Texas.

 - Texas bluebonnets are both perennials and annuals.
 In warmer climates, they are perennials.
 Though they tend to bloom more successfully in warmer climates, Texas bluebonnets can also be grown as annuals in colder climates in areas with full sun 8 to 10 hours a day.

 - These beautiful bonnets, named for their color and shape, bloom in clusters.
 The most common variety has flowers that are vivid royal blue, while the florets have white tips.
 Some varieties are pink and white.
-Each floret on the Texas bluebonnet plant looks like a small bonnet.
+Each floret on the bluebonnet plant looks like a small bonnet.
 The plants grow 1 to 2 feet tall.

 - You will find them in fields and along the roadside in their native Texas soil, though it is possible to cultivate them in your garden.
 Bluebonnets can grow in several regions, though they bloom best when they grow in Texas.